pzrsa/parsam.io/data/notes/atomic-habits.md

 ## How It Impacted Me

-- Started implementing the rule where I cannot miss out on habits for more than 2 days - if I missed out on 1 day of journalling, I make the promise to not miss out on another.
+- Started implementing the rule where I cannot miss out on habits for more than 2 days - if I missed out on 1 day of journaling, I make the promise to not miss out on another.
 - Asking myself questions before making important decisions - like "would an athlete eat this?" to prevent myself from eating unhealthy foods.
-- Acknowledged that goals are for setting my direction, so I make sure that I make well thought out systems that allow me to hit them.
+- Acknowledge that goals are for setting my direction, so I make sure that I make well thought out systems that allow me to hit them.

 ## Some Quotes